alastair-droop/qsubsec/docs/qsubsec-format.md

 Tokens placeholders are used to specify where the value of a token is to be filled in.
 Token placeholders are specified using the token name in parentheses (for example `{NAME}`).

+## Submission Time vs Run Time

+There are two distinct execution phases for qsubsec templates.
+THe Python template file is executed at submission time to generate the sections and to (optionally) submit them.
+Subsequently, at run time, the generated sections are executed by bash of the job scheduler.
+As the template files can contain any Python commands, extensive computation can be performed at submission time.
+The most frequent use of this is to create the necessary directories, and to validate input data.

 ## Section File Format

 After token replacement, section files are executed as Python code.
 However, several extra builtin functions are provided.
 These are outlined below.